cecinuga/thorcino/examples/rnn/README.md

 **implicity** means that *time* is **not** and explicit input dimension/axes, it's not encoded into the input data, but it's implicitly present in how model learn.

 The RNN can learn through a variation of classic Back Propagation algorithm called Back Propagation Through Time (BPTT).
 This algorithm is used to train RNNs by unrolling the network in time and applying the standard backpropagation algorithm to the unrolled network.

+## The Learning Task

+The notebook trains the RNN on a simple, but general enough, task: predicting the next number in a sequence of equidistant ordered numbers.
+Random sequences are generated with NumPy, and for each sequence the input $X$ is the sequence itself while the target $Y$ is the same sequence shifted by one step.

 ## Notation